dapak2002/programming-languages-2022/Lab2-Lambda-Calculus/LambdaFun/memory-model.md

     λ :env

-upon which we get to see a full list of the stack (called `Env` below for environment) and the heap (called `Memory` below).
+upon which we get to see a full list of the stack and the heap.
 I only show part of the overall output.

-    Env:
     a = <address 0>
-    Memory:
     0 -> un-initialized

-This tells us that `a` is a name for `address 0` and that the memory at address `0` has not been initialised.
+This tells us that `a` is a name for `address 0` (on the stack) and that the memory at address `0` has not been initialised (on the heap).

-**Remark:** The 'environment' and the 'memory' here are the "virtual" ones of LambdaFun (implemented in Haskell) and so are quite far removed from the actual memory of your computer.
-So keep in mind that we work here with a memory *model*.
+**Remark:** The 'stack' and the 'heap' here are the "virtual" ones of LambdaFun (implemented in Haskell) and so are more abstract than the actual memory of your computer.
+Thus, keep in mind that we work here with a memory *model*.
 While this memory model is inspired by familiar imperative programming languages (C, Java, Pyton, etc), it has some notable differences, as we will explore now.

 Our first experiment gives a familiar result.

     λ a:=3;;
     λ :env

-    Env:
     a = <address 0>
-    Memory:
     0 -> 3

 This tells us that, after the assignment, address `a` (which is `0`) has content `3`.

 **Remark:** While ` = ` and ` -> ` can both be read as "the name on the left refers to the value on the right" we choose a different notation and language:
-- We read `a = <address 0>` as "the value of `a` is address `0`", or, shorter, "`a` is address `0`".
+- We read `a = <address 0>` as "the *value* of `a` is address `0`", or, shorter, "`a` is address `0`".
-- We read `0 -> 3` as "address `0` stores content `3`".
+- We read `0 -> 3` as "address `0` stores content `3`" or "the *content* of address `0` is `3`".

 The reason for this distinction is that `a` (on the left of `=`) is immutable, but address `0` (on the left of `->`) has content that can be changed via assignment.